Jazzmax/am-replace-cert/README.md

 ./am-replace-cert.sh [OPTION] alias

     <alias> 		- whole certificate replacement procedure:
-				1. generate a key pair
-				2. create a CSR
+				1. generate a key pair and create a CSR
-				3. import certificates
+				2. import certificates
-				4. configure servers
+				3. configure servers

    -configure <alias>	- configuring the RSA AM to use a certificate with <alias>